pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

-> What would the world be like if our dearest dreams in the social justice...movement had come to pass?
-(They) offer radical yet pragmatic solutions to...reinventing democracy...(to) truly serve the people...Some...have ...been implemented, serving as a beacon ...to make real change.
-<br></br>
-— [Stav Shaffir](https://en.wikipedia.org/wiki/Stav_Shaffir), leader of the [Israeli Social Justice protests](https://en.wikipedia.org/wiki/2011_Israeli_social_justice_protests) that inspired "Occupy" and youngest woman Member of the Knesset

-<br></br>

 > For too long, diversity and technology have been used as swords by the forces of secularization.
 Remarkably, in the skilled hands of these authors, they are here reforged into a shield for the faithful.<br></br>
 — [Rev. Johnnie Moore Jr.](https://en.wikipedia.org/wiki/Johnnie_Moore_Jr.), President of the [Congress of Christian Leaders](https://congressofchristianleaders.com/), former member of the [United States Commission on International Religious Freedom](https://en.wikipedia.org/wiki/United_States_Commission_on_International_Religious_Freedom) and informal advisor to Fmr.
 US President Donald Trump